ssssswwwwwxxxxxxxwaxaca/learning-logs/README.md

 This project includes AI assistance features powered by Ollama.
 To use these features:

 1. Install Ollama from [ollama.ai](https://ollama.ai)
-2. Pull the required model: `ollama pull llama3`
+2. Pull the required model: `ollama pull qwq:latest`
 3. Ensure Ollama is running before using AI features

 ## Screenshots